 Professor Michelle Trudgett is an Indigenous scholar from the Wiradjuri Nation in New South Wales.
 Michelle has held the position Director of the Centre for the Advancement of Indigenous Knowledges at the University of Technology Sydney since its inception at the beginning of 2015.
 Prior to this she was employed as the Head of Indigenous Studies at Macquarie University.
 Michelle received the prestigious National NAIDOC Scholar of the Year Award in 2018.
-She has held three grants funded by the Australian Research Council, two as the lead Chief Investigator.
+She has held four grants funded by the Australian Research Council, three as the lead Chief Investigator.
 Michelle has developed an international reputation as a leading Indigenous Australian scholar whose research provides considerable insight into the area of Indigenous participation in higher education, with a specific focus on the postgraduate sector.
 Michelle is currently working on a significant ARC project (with colleague Prof Susan Page) which will reshape the way universities currently 'do business' with Indigenous Australians through focusing on Indigenous leadership in higher education.

 Griffin, L, Griffin, S & Trudgett, M 2018, 'At the Movies: Contemporary Indigenous cultural expressions- transforming the Australian story', The Australian Journal of Indigenous Education, pp. 1-8.View/Download from: UTS OPUS or Publisher's site